awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 Before you promote your Aurora Read Replica, stop any transactions from being written to the source PostgreSQL DB instance\.
 Then wait for the replica lag on the Aurora Read Replica to reach zero\.

-After you promote your Read Replica, confirm that the promotion has completed\.
-To do this, choose **Instances** in the navigation pane and confirm that there is a **Promoted Read Replica cluster to stand\-alone database cluster** event for your Read Replica\.
+After you promote your read replica, confirm that the promotion has completed\.
+To do this, choose **Instances** in the navigation pane and confirm that there is a **Promoted Read Replica cluster to stand\-alone database cluster** event for your read replica\.
 After promotion is complete, the master PostgreSQL DB Instance and the Aurora Read Replica are unlinked\.
 At this point, you can safely delete the DB instance if you want to\.

 #### Console<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote.Console"></a>